 - Dossier Section 11: Recommendations for Promotion and/or Tenure

 - Appendix A: Checklist for Shared Appointments

-- Appendix C: Guidelines for Acknowledgment and Evaluation of Faculty Participation in Graduate Interdisciplinary Program Activities in the Promotion and Tenure Process
+- Appendix C: Guidelines for Acknowledgment and Evaluation of Participation in Graduate Interdisciplinary Program Activities

-- Appendix D: Sample Letter to Outside Evaluators (DOCX)
+- Appendix D: Required Template Letter to Outside Evaluators (DOCX)

 - Appendix E: Sample Letter for Research Collaborator and Professional Client, or Other Community Collaborator

 A faculty member who receives an adverse decision from the Provost relating to either tenure or promotion may have access to his or her dossier at a time and place designated by the Office of the Provost.
 The names and any information that would reveal the identity of any outside reviewers or students will be redacted from the file prior to being presented for review.
 No copies may be made of any of the contents of the file.
 The faculty member may take handwritten notes, but may not transcribe, copy, photograph, scan or otherwise record verbatim any document in the file.
 The faculty member must sign a pledge of confidentiality in which he or she agrees to protect the confidentiality of the contents of the file prior to receiving access.